- Quorum Court

 Esther M. Dixon, Justice of the Peace

 I am humbled and grateful to be elected District 3 Justice of the Peace.
-I will put forth my greatest effort to represent and serve the community of Garland County.
+I put forth my greatest effort to represent and serve the community of Garland County.

 My goals include safeguarding and improving Garland County’s Public Health by championing causes that provide a better quality of health, safety, continued education, as well as community involvement and inclusion.